Is Making Etsy Star Seller Worth It? Explained

 It can increase sales

 So Etsy is helping buyers seek out these quality sellers and most likely bring in more sales for your shop.
-This seems to be the biggest reason Etsy sellers are worried about getting that Star Seller badge, because the goal is to bring in more orders.
+This seems to be the biggest reason Etsy sellers are worried about getting into the Star Seller program because the goal is to bring in more orders.

 You can be featured by Etsy more often

-When Etsy features a shop and its listings, it means it is displayed on some of the more high-traffic pages on Etsy’s website and part of their marketing promotions.
-This can be their emails, commercials, etc. So having this Star Seller badge can make it more likely that you are featured, although they still feature other shops that don’t have the badge as well.
+When Etsy features a shop and its listings, it means it is displayed on some of the more high-traffic pages on Etsy’s website and as part of its marketing promotions.
+This can be their emails, commercials, etc. So having this badge can make it more likely that you are featured, although they still feature other shops that don’t have the badge as well.